1yne/romun/README.md

 # RoMUN 2024

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

-## About

 The Model United Nations (MUN) competition at Royale Concorde International School is set to be an exhilarating and intellectually stimulating event, drawing students from various schools to engage in dynamic diplomatic simulations.
 The conference will feature a range of